OforiAlexander/Todo-List-Fetch-App/README.md

    npm run dev
    ```

-The frontend will start running at `http://localhost:5173`.
+The frontend will start running at `http://localhost:3001`.
+- I advice that you change the PORT env variable to 5000 is you want to use localhost:3000 for the frontend

 ## Project Structure